Copycat Websites: The Endless Mayfly Network

 The total scale of Endless Mayfly’s operation is unclear, but Citizen Lab identified 135 articles across 72 domains and 11 personas by identifying overlaps in domain registration information and Twitter activity (specifically sharing links to the spoofed domains and inauthentic articles).2 For example, the email address jackson.mariani[@]mail.ee was also used to register nationalepost[.]com, foriegnpolicy[.]net and theglobeandmail[.]org.
 By comparing overlapping WHOIS registration information they were able to connect the different domains, and show coordinated activity.
 Other examples of Endless Mayfly lookalike websites that took advantage of typosquatting include policito.com,3 which spoofed politico.com, and theguaradian.com, which spoofed theguardian.com.4

 Until Citizen Lab published their report on Endless Mayfly in 2019, the different spoofed websites, personas, and their inauthentic articles were not formally linked together.
 As such, any identification and debunking of the typosquatted domains and their inauthentic articles was isolated.
-Furthermore, some outlets and politicians fell for the ruse, resulting in media exposure.
+Furthermore, some outlets and politicians fell for the ruse, resulting in media exposure, and muddying the waters around certain events.

 For example, a spoofed Le Soir article falsely alleging more than 30% of Emanuel Macron’s campaign was funded by the Saudi government received quite a bit of attention from mainstream press and French politicians in March 2017.5 The story circulated among some French-language far-right sites and was tweeted out by Marion Maréchal-Le Pen, a member of parliament for the far-right National Front party in France.